tjayr/zeebe-cdk-constructs/README.md

 A single Zeebe instance that is configured as both gateway and broker, deployed as Fargate service Deployed in a public subnet on AWS default VPC EFS file system is mounted for Zeebe storage /usr/data/local

-With the default configuration, the following infrastructure will be created on AWS:
+With the default configuration settings, the following infrastructure will be created on AWS:

-* New VPC on CIDR 10.0.0.0/16
+* Default VPC will be used
-* 1 NAT Gateway
 * ECS Cluster - zeebe-standalone
-* 1 Zeebe gateway/broker n a public subnet (Public IP4)
+* 1 Zeebe gateway/broker in a public subnet (Public IP4)
 * Zeebe node is configured as a Fargate task definition and service
 * Ephemeral task storage is mounted at /usr/local/zeebe/data (EFS is an option for persistent storage)